How your selfie could affect your life insurance

 Consumers don’t like waiting.
 Only 42 percent of consumers said it was OK to wait a month for policy approval, and less than 18 percent said waiting for two months was acceptable, according to a 2015 study by LIMRA and Life Happens, another trade group.

-Chow tested the Lapetus platform as part of research of automated underwriting for Aite.
+Chow tested the Lapetus platform as part of research into automated underwriting for Aite.
 She says the ease of the process could appeal to consumers who want a quick way to buy coverage.

 Ricanek says his company’s market research found that consumers are willing to share photos with insurers if they get something back, such as the opportunity to buy coverage quickly.